Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Evaluate different perspectives

-- “How has travel changed in your country over the past few decades?”
+- “How has travel changed in your country over recent decades?”

 - “What are the benefits of traveling to different countries?”